Neuralink: Fast LLM Inference on Smartphones with Neuron Co-Activation Linking: Background and Motivation

-Drawing from these observations, we derive a crucial insight: \textbf{the conventional neuron placement, guided by model structure, is misaligned with the dynamic activation sparsity utilized in on-device LLM inference}.
-As a result, the key to addressing the I/O bottleneck lies in ensuring that read accesses to flash are as continuous as possible, thereby pushing the bandwidth towards full exploitation.
+Drawing from these observations, we derive a crucial insight: the conventional placement of model parameters in flash memory, guided by model structure, is misaligned with the dynamic activation sparsity during LLM inference.
+Consequently, the key to addressing the I/O bottleneck lies in designing an optimized placement strategy for parameters, one that maximizes the continuity of read accesses and enables the full exploitation of available UFS bandwidth.